Protecting Assets from Long Term Care Costs in Pennsylvania

 Too often, someone retiring at age 65 puts too much of their money in CDs, bonds, or insurance products that pay very little interest.

 Healthcare costs are inflating at a rate above 5% per year.
-Interest on a 10-Year US Treasury Bond is currently below 1%.
-This is the equivalent of your money’s purchasing power earning a return of negative 4% per year, year after year.
+Typical savings accounts pay close to 0% currently.
+This is the equivalent of your money’s purchasing power earning a return of negative 5% per year, year after year.

 That’s bad enough in one year, but over 20 years by the time a 65-year-old today reaches age 85, the impact will be severe.